apache/airflow/docs/apache-airflow/faq.rst

 - Does the file containing your Dag contain the string "airflow" and "Dag" somewhere in the contents?
-When searching the Dag directory, Airflow ignores files not containing "airflow" and "Dag" in order to prevent the DagBag parsing from importing all python files collocated with user's DAGs.
+When searching the Dag directory, Airflow ignores files not containing "airflow" and "Dag" in order to prevent the DagBag parsing from importing all python files collocated with user's Dags.

 - Is your ``start_date`` set properly?
-For time-based DAGs, the task won't be triggered until the the first schedule interval following the start date has passed.
+For time-based Dags, the task won't be triggered until the the first schedule interval following the start date has passed.

 - Is your ``schedule`` argument set properly?
 The default